kudobuilder/kudo/keps/0031-namespace-management.md

 namespaceManifest: templates/namespace.yaml
 ```

+KUDO is to add a `--apply-ns`.
+The use of `--namespace` defines the namespace that will be used by the operator.
+If the namespace is missing than a failure will occur.
+If used in conjunction with `--apply-ns`, than the namespace if missing from the cluster will be created using the manifest file.
+If the namespace exists, the metadata will be applied to the existing namespace overwriting the exiting metadata.

 The follow rules apply:

-1. Missing `namespaceManifest` means that there is no metadata (creation still applies if warranted)
+1. Missing `namespaceManifest` means that there is no metadata.
+Using `--apply-ns` will create namespace without metadata.
-1. Missing `name: {{ .Namespace }}` is a failure (and will be validated by package verifier)
+1. `name: {{ .Namespace }}` is not allowed in the manifest file and is considered a failure by the package verifier.
+The namespace manifest is only useful to provide metadata to the namespace.
+The control over what the name of the namespace is is controlled by KUDO.
-1. No support for static namespace, it must be templated or the manifest should not exist
+1. No support for static namespace.
-1. If no `namespaceManifest` and no `--namespace` the operator installs to "default"
+1. If no `namespaceManifest` and no `--namespace` the operator installs to "default".
+If used in conjunction with `--apply-ns`, it will be ignored.
+There is no overwritting of the "default" namespace.
-1. If `--namespace` provided and namespace doesn't exist, KUDO creates it
+1. If `--namespace` provided and namespace doesn't exist, if `--apply-ns` is provided KUDO creates it.
 1. If KUDO creates namespace, if there is a `namespaceManifest` it uses it to create namespace otherwise does a simple namespace creation.
-1. If KUDO has `namespaceManifest` the check on the namespace is a deepcopy (mean it will ensure that the labels and annotations exists and match) if not it overwrites
+1. If KUDO has `namespaceManifest` and `--apply-ns` is used there is no checks, the manifest file is applied to the namespace (exception is "default").
 1. if a namespace is created KUDO waits until the namespace is created to move forward in a plan.
 1. if a namespace is needed to be created, it is detected early in the process prior to the deployment plan or as a first step.